biolink/biolink-model/docs/index.md

  * [prevents](prevents.md) - holds between an entity whose application or use reduces the likelihood of a potential outcome.
 Typically used to associate a chemical substance, exposure, activity, or medical intervention that can prevent the onset a disease or phenotypic feature.
  * [produced by](produced_by.md)
  * [produces](produces.md) - holds between a material entity and a product that is generated through the intentional actions or functioning of the material entity
+ * [provider](provider.md) - person, group, organization or project that provides a piece of information (e.g. a knowledge association).
+ * [publisher](publisher.md) - organization or person responsible for publishing books, periodicals, podcasts, games or software.
+Note that in the case of publications which have a containing "published in" node property, the publisher association may not be attached directly to the embedded child publication, but only made in between the parent's publication node and the publisher agent of the encompassing publication (e.g. only from the Journal referenced by the 'published_in' property of an journal article Publication node).
  * [regulates](regulates.md)
     * [negatively regulates](negatively_regulates.md)
     * [positively regulates](positively_regulates.md)